 Like many other blogs, I will share with you how I went to Nami Island, Petite France, and Garden of the Morning Calm in just one day.
 Aside from that, I will try to give my personal take for each place.

-First things first!
-How to go to Gapyeong?
+How do I go to Gapyeong?

 There are several ways to reach Gapyeong.
 Take your pick!